HazyResearch/deepdive/doc/doc/advanced/mysql.md

 [sql_extractor](../basics/extractors.html#sql_extractor)
 and [cmd_extractor](../basics/extractors.html#cmd_extractor) are supported.

+When loading data into MySQL server, DeepDive by default uses `LOAD DATA INFILE`.
+If you want loading data from the client (`LOAD DATA LOCAL INFILE`), specify an environment variable `MYSQL_LOCAL_INFILE=1`.

 When using TSV extractor, make sure you are aware of the following caveats:

 - `NULL` columns in extractor input